domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't let perfect be the enemy of good.
 It's already at or beyond 80%.
 Ship it.
 Fix it later as needed.

-You are going to get through this even if you are all on your own.
+You're going to get through it even if you're all on your own.

 It is one (bad) thing to be an a-hole; it is altogether another to be a scumbag.
 Avoid any hint of scumbagggery at all times like the plague.

 Never accept a job (if/when switching jobs) without a sign-on bonus especially in the middle of a calendar year.
 The tax burden (i.e., effort, time, and cost) alone of switching jobs requires it.

 Nothing on the outside ultimately matters (your skin, your bones, your teeth, your mobility, &c.).
 Only your brain matters.
 Do everything you can to protect your brain and you can get by no matter what happens to your physical body.
+Of course, when your body ultimately breaks down, you're done for (incl. your brain).

-Try to never leave Git unsynced.
+Try to never leave Git unsynced to the cloud repository.
 You may lose your computer (and your work in the process).

 Attempt to channel original thoughts into useful published form (e.g., in the real-world "meatspace", e.g., participation in plays, open mic sessions, freestyle raps, or in the digital "cyberspace", e.g., publication to GitHub, SoundCloud, etc.).
-We are mere tools of consciousness; vectors to publication of unique thoughts and cultural proliferation.
+We are mere tools of consciousness; vectors to publication of unique thoughts and cultural proliferation (incl. in spoken word).

 Nothing matters.
 In times when facing anxiety or depression, remember that nothing ultimately matters except human decency and passing the boredom each day and thereby not losing your sanity.
 Relentlessly pursue (albeit ultimately, entirely meaningless) life goals in order to stave off boredom.
 When possible, eat enough to be able to sleep each night.

 Be as simple and clear as possible in your writing.
 Use Simple English when possible.

-Always give credit where credit is due (essential ethical and moral code; if you ever take credit for anything that is not yours, you are a sc****bag).
+Always give credit where credit is due (essential ethical and moral code; if you ever take credit for anything that is not yours, you're a sc****bag).

-Rearrange your room/apartment/house/domicile everyday; this is one of the many, natural psychological medications prescribed by the Situationist International (SI) philosophy.
+Rearrange your room/apartment/house/domicile everyday; this is one of the many, natural psychological medications prescribed by the Situationist International (SI) movement and philosophy.

 The only reason you care about anything bad that happens to you in life is because you are afraid of your own mortality (i.e., your vastly limited life and impending death).
 Lose your fear of mortality, and you will be able to face anything bad that happens to you in life.
 Like the speed of light is to velocity, death is the ultimate "bad" event to happen to you (because once you are dead, no Earthly matter matters anymore).
 And, just like a person who is experiencing and living light-speed first-hand sees time come to a stop, the person who manages to live without fear of mortality sees the occurrence of insurmountably "bad" events come to a full stop and is able to overcome everything regardless of what it is and continue to move forward.